“The plan is not to have a plan.” My husband made that declaration during one of our many conversations about how we would spend our year of travel.

 Turning Over a New Leaf

 I am now officially a Non-Planner when it comes to travel.
-Granted, I will not always be traveling with so much time at my disposal, and shorter visits may require making some arrangements in advance.
+Granted, I will not always have so much time at my disposal, and shorter visits may require making some arrangements in advance.
 But I have learned the importance of having unscheduled time, taking a few hours to wander aimlessly around a new city, and being open to changing my itinerary when an adventure presents itself.